|

 Names Nook

-with the letter tiles or magnetic letters with which to
+along with the letter tiles or magnetic letters with

-build the name.
-Children can match pictures of their
+which to build the name.
+Children can match pictures of

-classmates with their printed names, place the names in
+their classmates with their printed names, place the

-alphabetical order, and put together teacher created puzzles
+names in alphabetical order, and put together teacher

-of the child's name.
-Research shows that young children
+created puzzles of the child's name.
+Research shows that

 It's the Name of the Game